|SOCIOLOGY, ANTHROPOLOGY AND CRIMINOLOGY: COURSES|

 48-501.
 Classical Theories and Beyond

 A seminar on selected classical writings by theorists such as Marx, Weber, and Durkheim, as well as critical extensions of their work.
 Attention will be paid to contributions to the sociology of knowledge.

 Student will work in teams to develop questionnaires, gather data, and prepare them for analysis.
 Extensive reading will be required on sample design, questionnaire design, and survey administration.
 (2 lecture, 1 laboratory hour each week.)
 (Cross listed with 46-507)

 Students will explore their data and test hypotheses, drawing on methods from other graduate data analytic courses.
 Students will be required to write a final report which emphasizes communicating findings to non-specialists.
 (2 lecture, 1 laboratory hour each week.)
 (Cross listed with 46-508)

 48-505.
 Quantitative Methods and Statistics

 Construction and testing of regression and logit models, sampling and questionnaire construction.
 Additional topics may be selected in view of the needs and interests of students.

-Examination and practice of qualitative methods used in social research.
-An examination of Students will critically examine the ethics and politics of research.
-The course is primarily designed to provide MA course-stream students with an opportunity to engage in various research methods and debates in the field.
+An examination of the ethics and politics of research.
+An emphasis will be placed on interviews and life histories, discourse analysis, and select approaches to historical sociology.
+The course is designed to provide students with an opportunity to engage in various research activities and debates.

 Seminar on the theory and research of large-scale transformations through historical and cross-cultural examinations of such topics as the development and impact of social movements, states and social revolutions, and the mobilization of people around issues concerning human rights, working conditions, racism, gender, sexuality, environment, peace, poverty, and globalization.